-Donna Habsha is an Associate Lawyer in the Immigration Practice at PwC Law LLP working out of the Toronto office.
+Donna Habsha is an Managing Lawyer in the Immigration Practice at PwC Law LLP working out of the Toronto office.

 Donna advises multinationals and small corporate clients on the international mobility of their employees as well as strategies for transitioning them to Canadian permanent residence.
 In addition, Donna works directly with employees to address inadmissibility issues, temporary residence applications and immigration options available through family sponsorship, economic class applications and the various provincial nominee programs.